 Bladder Management Techniques

 After a spinal cord injury, different techniques may be used to assist in emptying the bladder.
-Here are some common techniques:
+Here is a link to some common techniques.

 Urinary Tract Infections and How to Stop a Bladder Infection